openpaperwork/libpillowfight/README.md

 Simple algorithm showing the difference between two images.
 Note that it converts the images to grayscale first.

+It accepts a parameter 'tolerance': For each pixel, the difference with the corresponding pixel is computed.
+If it difference is between 0 and 'tolerance', it is ignored (pixels are considered equal).

 | Input | Input2 | Output |
 | ----- | ------ | ------ |
 | [Black border problem](https://raw.githubusercontent.com/jflesch/libpillowfight/master/tests/data/black_border_problem.jpg) | [Black border problem + blackfilter](https://raw.githubusercontent.com/jflesch/libpillowfight/master/tests/data/black_border_problem_blackfilter.jpg) | [Diff](https://raw.githubusercontent.com/jflesch/libpillowfight/master/tests/data/black_border_problem_diff.jpg) |